evanodell/parlitools/cran-comments.md

 ## Resubmission

 This is a resubmission of the `parlitools` package to comply with CRAN policies on installing or updating packages during R CMD INSTALL and R CMD.
-The package was archived on 2017-07-13
+The package was archived on 2017-07-13.

+Note, the

 ## Test environments